httpdss/structkit/docs/template-variables.md

 ## Default Variables

-STRUCT provides these built-in variables:
+StructKit provides these built-in variables:

 - `file_name`: The name of the file being processed
 - `file_directory`: The directory containing the file being processed

 ## Interactive Variables

 Define variables that prompt users for input.
-When running in interactive mode, STRUCT will display the variable's description to help users understand what value is expected:
+When running in interactive mode, StructKit will display the variable's description to help users understand what value is expected:

 ```yaml
 variables: